Plumbing problems are big headaches for homeowners. They come uninvited to our homes leaving us panting about looking for solutions.

 Squeaky noises in water pipes are scary and unbearable if your pipes are hidden inside your walls.
 It is a common complaint by homeowners.

 So why are your pipes playing a horrible tune?
 Quite simple: it is hard to see what’s going in there.

-When this is the case, then the copper pipes were not properly insulated.
+If this is the case, then the copper pipes were not properly insulated.

 That disturbing and irritating noise is sometimes caused by leaks in your water pipes.

-As a matter of fact, YES!
-And YES!
-Water hammering, squeals, ticking noises etc. can cause enough damage if they are not treated quickly.
+As a matter of fact, yes and yes.
+Water hammering, squeals, ticking noises, etc. can cause enough damage if they are not treated quickly.

 Water hammers pose even greater threats.
-If ignored you risk blowing the seals, washers (gaskets) in your water pipes.
+If ignored, you risk blowing the seals and washers (gaskets) in your water pipes.
 Meters and gauges tend to be destroyed.

 Noisy pipes are dreadful.
 On the back of that noise is a looming disaster eager to be set free to cause as much wreckage as possible if repairs are delayed.

-As a homeowner, we advise you make quick fixes to your pipes when you hear any of the noises we have identified above.
+As a homeowner, we advise that you make quick fixes to your pipes when you hear any of the noises we have identified above.

 Below are simple ways to solve them just in time.

 If the pipes are hidden under a bed of wood, crawl under with a torch then ask someone to turn on the tap or flush the toilet when beneath.

 When dealing with loose pipes, there are typical requirements for basic tools, which you can get from nearby shops based on recommendations for your plumber.

 To fix this, shut off the valve first.
 Check the washer in the hose.
 If it appears worn out or damaged, replace it.

 If the washer in the hose looks okay, it could be the tap or faucet.
-First shut off the water from the main valve, then have the tap replaced or repaired.
+First, shut off the water from the main valve, then have the tap replaced or repaired.

-It requires skill that goes into cutting the pipes at the right length, inserting the coupler and installing it firmly.
-Therefore, its recommended that you hire a professional for the job.
+It requires skill that goes into cutting the pipes at the right length, inserting the coupler, and installing it firmly.
+Therefore, it’s recommended that you hire a professional for the job.